 The reconstructed remains of the Hjortspring boat at the National Museum of Denmark in Copenhagen.
 The ship is 20m (65 feet) long was only 2m (6 feet) wide

-Most viking ships form the Viking Age bear in similar their long narrow shape with shallow draughts.
+Most Viking ships from the Viking Age bear in similar their long narrow shape with shallow draughts.
 This allowed the ships to navigate waters as shallow as one meter deep, making it possible to perform a seamless transition from seafaring voyages to shallow river estuaries, also making beach landings possible.

 The combination of sea and river capability with beach landing created the most advanced vehicle of its time.
-When needed, warriors could secure a beachhead during an assault almost instantly, allowing the lightning fast attacks that made the Viking raids (in)famous.
+When needed, warriors could secure a beachhead during an assault almost instantly, allowing the lightning fast attacks that made the Viking raids (in)famous by raining down the very fires of Muspelheim onto their enemies.

 The ships were powered by oars or by the wind, and had one large, square or rectangular sail, most probably made from wool mounted on a single mast on the middle of the ship.
 Leather strips could be criss-crossed to the wool, in order to keep the sail’s shape when it was wet.
 Longship oars facilitated maneuvers in cramped conditions and provided an additional means of mobility when the wind died or even when the extra speed was essential.
 A steering oar or 'steerboard' was used to steer the ships, fastened to the right-hand side of the ship at the stern (back).